-To invoke Vivado HLS on a Windows platform double-click the desktop button as shown in the following figure.
+To open Vivado® HLS on a Windows platform, double-click the desktop button as shown in the following figure.

-Figure 1-6: Vivado HLS GUI Button
+Figure 6: Vivado HLS GUI Button

 To invoke Vivado HLS on a Linux platform (or from the Vivado HLS Command Prompt on Windows) execute the following command at the command prompt.